-There are a number of electives in other countries or areas of the United States.
-While you are away on a global health elective, your salary and benefits are covered on all of our international electives.
+There are several global health electives available abroad and in areas of the United States.
+While you are away on a global health elective, your salary and benefits are covered.
 In addition, air fare is covered on some of them as well!

-Med-Peds residents can apply to the Global Health Pathway as a part of CCHMC residency that provides a dedicated curriculum woven into their residency from intern year and throughout the rest of residency.
+Med-Peds residents can apply to the Global Health Pathway as a part of pediatric residency that provides a dedicated curriculum woven into their residency from intern year and throughout the rest of residency.
 As part of the pathway, the residents meet regularly to discuss active global health issues and are paired with mentorship to develop a scholarly project.

-There are now established rotations in the Indian Health Service (USA), Kenya, Malawi, and the Dominican Republic.
+There are established site through Indian Health Service (USA), Kenya, Malawi, and the Dominican Republic.
 There is $1000 travel money provided during your 2nd and 4th years, as well as a separate Global Health Fund available to those who are part of the Global Health Pathway which provides additional funding for overseas experiences and scholarly activities.
 There is also a dedicated research grant available to residents through the GROW award.
 Additionally, we encourage residents to apply for National and Regional AAP grants!
-The CCHMC Global Health Center also offers support and mentorship for research projects and internal grants for funding.

-We have had residents do designer rotations in more than a dozen states, Vietnam, China, more than 5 countries in Africa (Malawi, Tanzania, Kenya, Swaziland, South Africa,, Ghana), Nepal, India, and many countries in South America.
+We have had residents do designer rotations in more than a dozen states and countries such as: Vietnam, China, more than 5 countries in Africa (Malawi, Tanzania, Kenya, Swaziland, South Africa,, Ghana), Nepal, India, and many countries in South America.